modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-5-sect-2.md

 (Images credit: CC Wikimedia Commons)
 </center>

-**Figure 5.7.** Radiation intensity as a function of frequency; comparison on logarithmic scales between the predictions of the Rayleigh-Jeans (red), Wien (blue) and Planck (green) laws.
+**Figure 5.6.** Radiation intensity as a function of frequency; comparison on logarithmic scales between the predictions of the Rayleigh-Jeans (red), Wien (blue) and Planck (green) laws.

 In the limit of $λ→0$ Planck's law leads to Wien's law when $exp(hc/(kTλ)) >> 1$; while on the limit $λ→∞$ the Rayleigh-Jeans law is obtained when $hc/(kTλ) << 1$ and we use the approximation $exp(x) = 1 + x$.

+***

-STAGE 3: *Description in a formal language corresponding to the reasoning process that leads to the solution The use of diagrams, schemes and other iconic elements is proposed.*
+<u>STAGE 3:</u> *Description in a formal language corresponding to the reasoning process that leads to the solution The use of diagrams, schemes and other iconic elements is proposed.*

 The possible reasoning followed by Planck is described below: